PayaliIITD/personal_website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Ms. Payali Das received B.E. degree in E&TC Engg. from TIT Tripura in 2016 and M.Tech. degree in VLSI Design and Embedded Systems from NIT Arunachal Pradesh in 2018.
-She is a graduating Ph.D.
-Scholar in Elec.
-Engg. from IIT Delhi.
+Ms. Payali Das is a graduating Ph.D.
+Scholar in Electrical Engg. from IIT Delhi.
 Her current research interests include the design of energy-efficient IoT systems, sensor design, and 5G massive machine-type communication applications.
 Along with this, she is among the group of Directors of I2SAGE Technologies Pvt.
 Ltd. which deals with smart IoT R&D. Her project was selected among the top 10 use cases in the 5G Hackathon, organized by the Dept. of Telecomm., Govt. of India.
 {style="text-align: justify;"}